Nikon D850 vs Leica SL

 Review summary: Nikon D850 vs Leica SL

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D850 and the Leica SL?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Nikon D850 or the Leica SL – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (45.4 vs 24MP) with a 38% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.4 bits more color depth).